 Kombu/Kelp/Haidai, are large seaweeds (algae) belonging to the brown algae (Phaeophyceae) in the order Laminariales.
 There are about 30 different genera* around the world (see Laminariales for more information).

-Kombu is known to us from its important role in the Japanese cuisine and is also eaten in other parts of Asia.
+Kombu is known for the important role it plays in Japanese cuisine and is also eaten in other parts of Asia.
 The exact type of kelp made into kombu (naturally dried) will vary according to location.
-In Japan, for instance, the ‘Saccharina japonica’ kelp is the most plentiful, therefore that is what the Japanese use.
-All of the parts of the plant are used, including the thick stalks and fronds (leaves in seaweed vocabulary).
+In Japan, for instance, the ‘Saccharina japonica’ kelp is the most prolific.
+All of the parts of the kelp plant are used, including the thick stalks and fronds (leaves in seaweed vocabulary).

-Kombu left exposed to air will become damp (like sea salt, the high quality minerals attract moisture) and its flavour will be lessened; it is therefore recommended to keep it in an air tight container.
+Kombu left exposed to air will become damp (like sea salt, the high quality minerals attract moisture) and its flavour will be reduced.
+We recommend keeping kombu in an air tight container.
 Damp kombu can be dried again under the sun or in a very low temperature oven (47 C or lower).